Valencia Practice 3: Button finds his way back to the top of the timing screens

 23 June, 2012

-Jun.23 (Apex) In the wake of admitting after the Canadian GP, that he had “lost his way”, Jenson Button re-emerged by setting the fastest time in the final free practice session of the European Grand Prix weekend at the Valencia Street Circuit.
+Jun.23 (GP247) In the wake of admitting after the Canadian GP, that he had “lost his way”, Jenson Button re-emerged by setting the fastest time in the final free practice session of the European Grand Prix weekend at the Valencia Street Circuit.

 In scorching conditions the McLaren driver set his best time on the Pirelli soft tyre, after allegedly copying teammate Lewis Hamilton’s setup for the MP4-27, and delivering a typical error free, smooth Button trade mark lap of 1 minute 38.562 seconds – three quarters of a second up on the previous day’s best set by Sebastian Vettel – as track temperatures soared.

 Button’s best time came late in the session, displacing Romain Grosjean from the top spot on the timing screens.
 The Lotus driver was second best by a mere 0.093 seconds, with teammate Kimi Raikkonen third quickest – the pair looking strong as they focus on improving their qualifying pace.

 The surprise package of the weekend so far has been Force India, with both drivers showing impressive pace throughout the first three free practice sessions.
 In FP3 Nico Hulkenberg and Paul di Resta were fourth and fifth respectively.

 Fastest Ferrari powered driver was Sergio Perez, setting the fifth best time in the Sauber who was fractionally faster than Michael Schumacher, seventh fastest in the Mercedes and Lewis Hamilton eighth on the timing screens – five Mercedes powered cars in the top eight…

 Felipe Massa was ninth in the Ferrari, with Pastor Maldonado rounding out the top ten.